JOHNNYMACONNY/ybf-studio/docs/ux_implementation_roadmap.md

 **Result**: Perfect cohesion with existing codebase while maintaining all brand elements and performance optimizations.

-The result is a cohesive, mathematically harmonious design system that elevates AudioServiceApp's visual appeal while maintaining its professional audio service identity! 🎵✨
+The result is a cohesive, mathematically harmonious design system that elevates YBF Studio's visual appeal while maintaining its professional audio service identity! 🎵✨

 ---